We take your privacy very seriously

 4.7.3.
 A response to each request will be provided within 30 days of the receipt of the written request from the Data Subject.
 That period may be extended by two further months where necessary, taking into account the complexity and number of the requests.

 4.7.4.
 Appropriate verification must confirm that the requestor is the Data Subject or their authorised legal representative.
-Data Subjects shall have the right to require Spirotech SRD Group Ltd to correct or supplement erroneous, misleading, outdated, or incomplete Personal Data.
+Data Subjects shall have the right to require Spirotech Group Ltd to correct or supplement erroneous, misleading, outdated, or incomplete Personal Data.